 Carolina in Crisis

-The dramatic conflict that transformed the culture, politics, and culture of South Carolina on the eve of the Revolutionary War.
+The dramatic conflict that transformed South Carolina’s politics and culture on the eve of the Revolutionary War

 Carolina in Crisis tells how the French and Indian War played out in the South and the legacies it left behind.